tony722/Unity.GoogleSheetsReader/README.md

 To publish a Google Sheet as a csv:
 1. In Google Sheets go to File->Share->Publish to the Web.
-2. Under "Link" select the sheet(s) you want to publish.
+2. Under "Link" select the sheet you want to publish.
 3. Under "Embed" select Comma-separated values (.csv)
 4. Hit Publish
 5. Copy the provided URL and use that in your code.

 _**Note: column A in your Google Sheet is reserved exclusively for the section name(s)**.
-Do not put other values in Column A--even if you only need a single section._
+Do not put other values in Column A--and even if you only need a single section, give it a name._

 [See example google sheet here](https://docs.google.com/spreadsheets/d/1WCXD3m8lKbrhlAkJa6cHlWXUSzqFqCSpCL9sSZEk4Uo/edit?usp=sharing).
 This example sheet has two sections.